Diversity and Inclusion

 What have we already done to make this happen?
 Read on...

 We love working from home!
 We hire exceptional people who we know are committed, well organized and self-motivated.
-We encourage you to work the hours that suit you best, and to balance your outside life and interests.
-We trust you will get your work done, and you can do it while you are at your prime.
-And, no wasting time on the train or driving.
+We encourage you to work the hours that suit you best and to balance your outside life and interests.
+We trust you will get your work done.
+You can do it while you are at your prime without wasting time on the train or driving!

 What are the challenges?

-- If the buzz of the work place inspires you, if you thrive on the water cooler conversations, working in a distributed environment may not be wellsuited for you.
+- If the buzz of the office energizes you, if you thrive on the water cooler conversations, working in a distributed environment may not be well-suited for you.

-- It can take some time to learn to set boundaries for work and private time, but we encourage each other to do so.
+- It can take some time to learn to set boundaries between work and private time, but we encourage and help each other to do just that.